titu1994/Image-Super-Resolution/Framework-Update.md

 Below, 'True' upscaling models refer to those models who take a (width X height) image and internally upscale this image such that output is of size (width * scale X height * scale).
 Examples : Efficient Sub-Pixel CNN (ESPCNN) / SRGAN

-'General' upscaling models reger to those models to take a (width X height) image, perform pooling and subsequent upsampling to provide an output that is of size (width X height), which is sharper and clearer than blurred input.
+'General' upscaling models refer to those models which take a (width X height) image, perform pooling and subsequent upsampling to provide an output that is of size (width X height), which is sharper and clearer than blurred input.

 Previously:
 - LearningModel was the base class for all other SR models.